krauchelli/Serenadeify-chatbot-discord/README.md

 ## Requirements
 Python:
-* Version 3.10 is highly recommended for compatibility with TensorFlow 2.10.
+* Version 3.10 is highly advised for compatibility with TensorFlow 2.10.

-TensorFlow (Optional):
+TensorFlow:

 If you plan to leverage GPU acceleration for processing, TensorFlow 2.10 is recommended.
 However, this requires specific hardware configurations:
 * CUDA Toolkit: version 11.2 or later, as recommended by TensorFlow's compatibility guidelines (https://www.tensorflow.org/guide/gpu).